ratulrafsan/SnackbarOS/README.md

 **_Be aware, ```make clean``` will delete the build directory_**
 ### Contributing
 If you value your sanity, don't.
 Look for better hobbies.
-If not then I guess we will meet in an psychiatric ward someday ~
+If not then I guess we will meet in a psychiatric ward someday ~

 ## Authors
 * Planning: Me.